 I’m a Lincoln City fan.
-I don’t have a second team that I fervently support, or a big club that I go and watch and cling to when they’re doing well.
+I don’t have a second team that I fervently support or a big club that I go and watch and cling to when they’re doing well.

 When Lincoln lose there is no escape route for me, no plan B to turn to.
 If we lose, I lose.
 However, it could have all been very different for me.
-Instead of the Stacey West blog you could be reading the Kenilworth Roader or the Mad Hatter.
+Instead of the Stacey West, you could be reading the Kenilworth Roader or the Mad Hatter.
 You see for a short while at the end of the eighties I was a fan of a second club as well, the uninspiring side from Luton.

 I’ll elaborate for you, but first I want to cement the fact that I am and always have been a Lincoln City fan.
 My Dad is a Lincoln fan and before him my Granddad was a Lincoln fan.
-In 1986 with hooliganism still rampant I was punished for swearing as an eight year old by being forced to go to Lincoln City with my Dad.
+In 1986 with hooliganism still rampant I was punished for swearing as an eight-year-old by being forced to go to Lincoln City with my Dad.
 My Mum didn’t want a potty mouth at home and so I was packed off with Dad to the (empty) den of iniquity that is Sincil Bank.
 It was October 5th 1986 and it was bloody cold.
 It was also a Sunday and the turnout at the Bank was less than we average now.

 We were thumped 4-1 that day by Hartlepool and I’m sure we were outplayed.
 I can’t remember the game though, but I remembered so much more.
-I mainly remember it being alright for everyone to swear a lot which as an eight year old kid is pretty cool.
-It’s probably why I think the odd F bomb is okay nowadays.
+I mainly remember it being alright for everyone to swear a lot which as an eight-year-old kid is pretty cool.
+It’s probably why I think the odd F-bomb is okay nowadays.
 I came away transfixed by everything, and when a few weeks later I watched us beat Swansea 4-0 I was hooked for life.
-On the way out of the game I actually dived into a dog turd whilst trying to mimicking the Swansea keeper as he dived for a penalty.
+On the way home I dived into a dog turd whilst trying to mimicking the Swansea keeper as he dived for a penalty.
 I probably wasn’t cleaned up properly until I got home, and I certainly hadn’t stopped telling my Dad how much I loved Gary Lund and Lincoln City.
-I imagine as he scrubbed that vile canine excrement from my legs I was telling him I wanted to be Steve Buckley and score penalties.
+I imagine as he scrubbed that vile canine excrement from my legs I was telling him I wanted to be Lund, or Steve Buckley.

 At eight I couldn’t fight a cold without getting a kicking (still can’t).
 I needed to choose wisely, so in order to facilitate my choice I was handed the Panini 87 sticker album and told to pick a team.
 Would it be the dominant Liverpool all my friends at school supported?
 Would it be a Ron Atkinson led Manchester United like my best mate Danny?
 Would it be the emerging Everton, or would I follow my Dad into the West London Blues?

-No. I picked Luton Town.
+It was none of them.
+I picked Luton Town.

 I stuck with the two club method through into my first year at secondary school.
-It began to become difficult to talk about following two clubs because most my friends had big clubs as their first choice and absolutely no interest in Division 4.
+It began to become difficult to talk about following two clubs because most of my friends had big clubs as their first choice and absolutely no interest in Division Four.
 Luton became the club I championed, swapping the Pro Set cards featuring their players.
-When they came to Sincil Bank for a friendly I even almost went in the away end.
+When they came to Sincil Bank for a friendly, I even almost went in the away end.
 I remember getting Alec Chamberlain to sign his own Pro Set card that night, and then I remember being physically sick drinking a concoction I called ‘Polo Water’.
 I won’t tell you what it consisted of, I hope it’s self-explanatory.